dmatis/fundamental-styles/docs/pages/layouts/layout-grid.md

 ## Layout Grid with sizing (6 columns for all)
 To define the size of that column use the `fd-col--x` modifier, where x can go from 1-12, or 1-16 with the extra large size modifier.
+All columns which do not fit in the space available will be placed in the next line with no top margin.
 {% capture size %}
     <div class="fd-container">
         <div class="fd-row">